 Former Member of the European Parliament Diana Wallis was elected as the new President of the European Law Institute on 6 September 2013.
 She succeeds Sir Francis Jacobs as the head of the Institute.
 Her statement of acceptance can be found here.

-The annual Projects Conference and General Assembly will be held this year in Zagreb, Croatia, from 25-26 September.
+The 2014 Projects Conference and General Assembly took place last week in Zagreb, Croatia.

 Last week ELI President Diana Wallis gave a series of lectures at the Faculty of Law, Economic Sciences and Management of the University of Southern Brittany (UBS).